J-uds/dog-walks/README.md

 - 📊 **Public Endpoints**: Unauthenticated access to consult walks
 - 🧪 **Complete Testing**: Integration test suite with TestContainers
 - ⚙️ **Environment Configuration**: All configurations externalized
-- 🐳 **Containerization**: Easy deployment with Docker and Docker Compose
+- 🐳 **Containerization**: Docker support with multi-stage builds and health checks
+- 🚀 **Automated CI/CD**: GitHub Actions workflows for testing, building, and releasing
+- 📈 **Health Monitoring**: Spring Actuator for application health and metrics

 ## 🛠️ Technologies Used